IHE/RAD.IRA/input/pagecontent/rad-x1.md

 The Receiver shall create the topic if the topic specified in `hub.topic` does not exist.

-The Receiver shall maintain a list of subscribers and their subscribed events for each topic.
+The Receiver shall add the Sender and its subscribed events for the topic.

+The Receiver shall generate a cryptographically random, unique and unguessable identifier to be used for the websocket connection for the given Sender.

+The Receiver shall associate the Sender to the websocket identifier.

 If the Receiver receives a request from a Sender and the Sender already exist as a subscriber on the combination of `hub.topic` and `hub.channel.endpoint`, then the Receiver shall update the Sender subscribed events in `hub.events` with the value from the request.